A misidentified moment from the Game of the Century

 There’s just one problem: It’s a photo of a different play.

 Video footage of Kinney’s winning touchdown shows Damkroger blocking Oklahoma’s No. 59, linebacker Mark Driscoll, and then going to the ground.
-In the photo, the victim of Damkroger’s block is No. 18, cornerback Steve O’Shaughnessy.
+In the photo, the recipient of Damkroger’s block is No. 18, cornerback Steve O’Shaughnessy.

 So, which play does the photo actually show?